JeremiahKaren/35percent.github.io/wood-dene-estate-regeneration.md

 ![](http://crappistmartin.github.io/images/wooddeneplan.jpg)

 [Land Registry deeds](http://crappistmartin.github.io/images/LRegisterWoodDene.pdf) show that the Council sold the entire Wood Dene site to Notting Hill for just £7m.
+The [Regeneration Agreement](/img/RAWooddene.pdf) with Notting Hill provides for an 'overage' payment should the development turn out more profitable than expected.

 ![](http://crappistmartin.github.io/images/wooddeneplan.jpg)